Erin’s Recipe Rundown

 Can I make these into mini gluten-free pumpkin muffins?

 Yes!
-In fact it’s one of my favorite ways to make this recipe!
-You can bake the gluten-free pumpkin muffins in a mini muffin pan.
-They’re perfect for parties and snacks.
-Just reduce the bake time to 15-20 minutes.
+In fact, that’s one of my favorite ways to make this recipe!
+You can bake the gluten-free pumpkin muffins in a mini muffin pan, just reduce the bake time to 15-20 minutes.
+They’re perfect for parties and snacks!

 The Best Gluten-Free Pumpkin Muffins